The 21 Group has extracted some statistics from the University of Cambridge’s End of Year Financial Reports. They make interesting reading.

 - The total amount paid to senior figures earning in excess of £150,000 has increased from £7 million in 2019 to £37 million in 2025.

-- Average pay for all staff has been static at ~ £49k for a decade.
+- Average (mean) pay for all staff has been static at ~ £49k for a decade.
 This figure is corrected for inflation.

 - A growing gap in pay is emerging in the university with an elite of high earners and the rest of us.